 At Gazzola Paving Limited we place the utmost importance on the health, safety and well-being of our employees.
-Senior management recognizes their responsibility to ensure the worker's right to a safe and healthy workplace, taking every reasonable precaution for the protection of workers in the workplace.
+Senior management recognizes the right of workers to work in a safe and healthy work environment, taking every reasonable precaution for the protection of workers in the workplace.
 To demonstrate this commitment Gazzola Paving Limited has established the corporate goal of maintaining a safe and healthy workplace.
 Consistent with this value, is the company's commitment to the successful recovery of injured and ill employees by assisting in their early and safe return to work through implementation of our Return to Work Program.